 If you want to make a quick correction something along the line of “BTW, I spell my name as….” with a 😉 should work.
 The winky softens the correction and lets them know your preference.
 It is your name, after all.

 What if are the misspeller?

 Quickly, humbly and happily offer your sincere apology.
 “Oh, I’m so sorry.
 Didn’t mean anything lack of respect!”
 One person noted to me their sister was Judith, who went by Judy, so for him, it was natural.
 Made sense to me.

 Moving forward, make a point not to make that mistake again.
 That is until the other side notes an informal version of their name in their email sign-off.
 And that may never happen.

 Making a Positive Impression

-What does it say about a sender who makes the choice to spell your name differently than how it is displayed?
+What does it say about a sender who chooses to spell your name differently than how it is displayed?
 To me, it notes a lack of attention to detail.
-It also will indicate that their motive is more about them than actually nurturing a conversation with me.
+But, it also will indicate that their motive is more about them than actually nurturing a conversation with me.
 And, it makes me wonder what else they may not be paying attention to.

 Now you can see how something as simple as assuming how the informal version of someone’s name is spelled or not noticing you are incorrectly spelling a contact’s name can leave a negative perception.
-Don’t be that guy or gal.
+So don’t be that guy or gal.

-Take the time and make the effort to ensure you spell your contact’s names correctly.
-It is little “enuances” like this that will go a long way to building strong and productive communications.
+Take the time and make an effort to ensure you spell your contact’s names correctly.
+Little “enuances” like this will go a long way to building strong and productive communications.
 Personally or for business.